Easy Strawberry Rhubarb Crisp

 - Preheat oven to 375° F and grease a 2-quart baking dish (or 8×8-inch baking pan).

 - Bake crisp at 375° F for 30 to 40 minutes or until juices are bubbling.
-Allow crisp to cool for 10 minutes before serving warm with vanilla ice cream.
+Allow crisp to cool for 10 to 15 minutes before serving warm with vanilla ice cream.